Observed situation in France for the week 19 of the year 2025, from 05/05/2025 to 05/11/2025 :

 ARI are caused by a variety of respiratory viruses including SARS-CoV-2 (Covid-19), influenza viruses, and other respiratory viruses such as RSV, rhinovirus, and metapneumovirus.
 The purpose of ARI surveillance is to monitor outbreaks of these viruses.

-Subject to future data consolidation, this rate is stable compared to the previous week and remains at a low level of activity.
+Subject to future data consolidation, this rate is decreasing compared to the previous week (consolidated data for 2025w18: 9 [6; 12]).

 Estimated weekly incidence rate Estimated weekly incidence